tedee-com/tedee-example-ble-android/README.md

 Navigate to the `build.gradle` file located in the Module: app directory.
 Within this file, locate the dependencies section where you'll find the dependency for the Tedee Lock SDK. (`implementation("com.tedee:android-ble-sdk:<LATEST_VERSION>")`)

 The purpose of this project is to demonstrate how you can integrate the Tedee Lock SDK into your own app.
 It provides you with the capability to:
-- Establish a Bluetooth connection with a Tedee Lock by providing necessary data such as the Lock's Serial Number, Certificate, and Mobile Public Key.
+- Establish a Bluetooth connection with a Tedee Lock by providing necessary data such as the Lock's Serial Number, Certificate, Mobile Public Key, Device ID and  Device Name.
 - Disconnect the connection from the lock.
 - Send commands to the lock based on the BLE documentation.
 - Receive callbacks when the connection status changes.